nsryan2/2024-ryan-ms/README.md

 # 2024-ryan-ms
 This repository holds Nathan Ryan's Master's thesis.

+## Cocktail Hour Summary
+I investigated how the staggered enrichment approach (where they go from a LEU+ to a HALEU-level of enrichment) certain companies proposed for their reactors impacts the SWU and used fuel characteristics in TRISO-fueled reactors, and worked on improving Cyclus's memory efficiency by allowing facilities to wait until they need more material before putting out requests.

 ## Guiding Questions
 The questions that guide this work are:
 1. What are the SWU requirements for TRISO fueled reactor transitions that incorporate the proposed LEU+ to HALEU scheme?
-2. If we have x growth of SMRs, how much TRISO do we need, and when do we exceed the demand?
+2. If we have x growth of demand met by ARs, how much TRISO do we need, and when do we meet the demand?
 3. What are the most sensitive facilities/parameters in the process?
 4. What is the volume of waste and when will we run out of capacity in a Yucca mountain like facility?
 5. What are the impacts of deployment schemes in NFC scenarios, and what parts are realistic or unrealistic in each?
-How quickly/often does the scenario meet the energy demand (we would need to identify different limiting factors on the deployment in that case)?
+How quickly/often does the scenario meet the energy demand (we would need to identify limiting factors)?
 6. Is there a significant benefit in memory and time efficiency from altering the frequency that agents interact with the DRE on?

-I'm breaking this work up into parts: 1) replication of Amanda's method with TRISO fuel; 2) DRE frequency evaluation; 3) waste and volume characterization (different recycling technologies and latencies).
+I'm breaking this work up into parts: 1) replication of Amanda's method with TRISO fuel (with the LEU+ to HALEU where applicable); 2) DRE frequency evaluation; 3) waste and volume characterization (different recycling technologies and latencies).

 ## Thesis Outline
 1. Abstract.